Tyler Holland-Ashford

 Biography

-In the future, I aim to perform similar global, full-X-Ray-spectrum analysis on other SNRs.
-I will be able to leverage the knowledge gained and techniques used for my project on Kepler’s SNR to these projects.
+Currently, as an NPP Fellow at NASA GSFC, I am building upon my past research and beginning to incorporate XRISM data in my analysis of SNRs.
+I am currently doing a similar global, full-X-ray-spectrum analysis of Tycho’s SNR and plan to build up a large sample of SNRs analyzed using this method.
 Additionally, I aim to continue measuring the velocities of NSs embedded in SNRs; these velocities can be compared to the ejecta asymmetries and SNR energetics to help further our knowledge of explosion physics and the mechanism(s) by which NSs are accelerated.
-Additionally, I will make use of the incredibly detailed spectra from microcalorimeters like XRISM to study the 3D distribution of and make precise measurements of ejecta metals and plasma properties in SNRs.
+In my projects going forward, I will use the incredibly detailed spectra from microcalorimeters like XRISM to study the 3D distribution of and make precise measurements of ejecta metals and plasma properties in SNRs, making use of it and other telescopes’ data simultaneously.

 Interests